KenKundert/inform/README.rst

 Standard Messengers
 -------------------

-The following messengers are provided:
+The following messengers are provided.
+All of the messengers except panic and debug do not produce any output if *mute* is set.

 .. code-block:: python